Skip to content

 Lead-counsel qualifications under SCR 250

-• Continuing legal education hours specific to capital litigation, completed within the rule’s lookback window;
+• Recent continuing legal education specific to capital practice;

 § 03